-Psychologists call it cognitive dissonance that is defined as the mental stress (discomfort) experienced by a person who simultaneously holds two or more contradictory beliefs, ideas, or values; when performing an action that contradicts one of those beliefs, ideas, or values; or when confronted with new information that contradicts one of those beliefs, ideas or values.
+Psychologists call it cognitive dissonance that is the mental stress (discomfort) experienced by a person who simultaneously holds two or more contradictory beliefs, ideas, or values; when performing an action that contradicts one of those beliefs, ideas, or values; or when confronted with new information that contradicts one of those beliefs, ideas or values.

 Normally one would expect to consider the evidence and then come to a conclusion; either change the original decision or maintain and justify it.

-A leader needs to have and to exhibit humility, and demonstrating that one can adjust one’s thinking and change one’s mind demands a good measure of it.
+A leader needs to have and to exhibit humility and demonstrating that one can adjust one’s thinking and change one’s mind demands a good measure of it.

-To accept that one has made an incorrect judgement and to change it visibly needs strength of character and a lack of fear of the possible consequences.
+To accept that one has made an incorrect judgement and to change it and visibly needs strength of character and a lack of fear of the possible consequences.

 It is all about how we care about what other people apparently may think about us.
 If that is a dominant feature in your psyche then the likelihood is that you could descend into rigidly maintaining the status quo whatever the consequences.
-In other words cognitive dissonance kicks in and the decision is defended to all and sundry irrespective of the potential outcome.
+In other words, cognitive dissonance kicks in and the decision is defended to all and sundry irrespective of the potential outcome.

-On the other hand a leader who feels secure, is comfortable and isn’t concerned with what people may think about him/her, will be able to change a decision and justify it logically.
+On the other hand, a leader who feels secure, is comfortable and isn’t concerned with what people may think about him/her, will be able to change a decision and justify it logically.